aws-samples/eks-workshop/content/tigera/backend-policy.md

 weight: 210
 ---

-Now, let's create a policy that allows the _ecsdemo-frontend_ microservice to communicate with the _ecsdemo-nodejs_ microservice.
-That policy will look something like this:
+Now, let's create a policy that allows the _ecsdemo-frontend_ microservice to communicate with the _ecsdemo-nodejs_ microservice:

 ```
+cat <<EoF > ~/environment/ecsdemo-nodejs-policy.yaml
 apiVersion: projectcalico.org/v3
 kind: NetworkPolicy
 metadata: